JDMukiibs/very_good_core_riverpod/brick/README.md

 - ✅ [Build Flavors][flutter_flavors_link] - Multiple flavor support for development, staging, and production
 - ✅ [Internationalization Support][internationalization_link] - Internationalization support using synthetic code generation to streamline the development process
 - ✅ [Sound Null-Safety][null_safety_link] - No more null-dereference exceptions at runtime.
 Develop with a sound, static type system.
-- ✅ [Bloc][bloc_link] - Integrated bloc architecture for scalable, testable code which offers a clear separation between business logic and presentation
+- ✅ [Riverpod][riverpod_link] - A streamlined state management framework that seamlessly integrates into your codebase, providing a cohesive structure for managing state and ensuring a clean demarcation between data handling and user interface concerns.
 - ✅ [Testing][testing_link] - Unit and Widget Tests with 100% line coverage (Integration Tests coming soon!)
 - ✅ [Logging][logging_link] - Built-in, extensible logging to capture uncaught Flutter and Dart Exceptions
 - ✅ [Very Good Analysis][very_good_analysis_link] - Strict Lint Rules which are used at [Very Good Ventures][very_good_ventures_link]